Andy Murray: 2008: First major final and Masters titles

-2009: Ascent to world No. 2 and two Masters titles
+2009: world No. 2 and two Masters titles

-Murray opened the 2009 season with a successful defence of his title at the Qatar Open in Doha, defeating Andy Roddick in straight sets.
+At the Qatar Open in Doha, Murray beat Andy Roddick in straight sets in the final.
 At the Australian Open, Murray made it to the fourth round, losing to Fernando Verdasco.
-Murray won his eleventh career title in Rotterdam, defeating No. 1, Nadal in three sets.
-Murray next went to Dubai but withdrew before the quarter-finals with a re-occurrence of a virus that had affected him at the Australian Open.
-The virus caused Murray to miss a Davis Cup tie in Glasgow.
-Murray then lost in the finals to Nadal at Indian Wells, but won a week later in Miami over Djokovic for another masters title.
+Murray won Rotterdam, defeating No. 1, Nadal in three sets.
+Murray lost in the final to Nadal at Indian Wells, but won a week later in Miami over Djokovic for another masters title.

-In the lead-up to the French Open, Murray beat No. 9, Nikolay Davydenko at the Monte Carlo Masters, the first time he had beaten a top ten player on clay, though he lost to Nadal in the semi-finals.
-Murray was upset in round two of the Rome Masters by qualifier Juan Mónaco, and he reached the quarter-finals of the Madrid Masters, losing to Juan Martín del Potro.
+Murray beat No. 9, Nikolay Davydenko at Monte Carlo, the first time he had beaten a top ten player on clay, though he lost to Nadal in the semi-finals.
+Murray was upset in round two of Rome by qualifier Juan Mónaco, and he reached the quarter-finals of Madrid, losing to Juan Martín del Potro.
 During this time Murray achieved the highest ever ranking of a British male in the Open Era when he reached the No. 3 ranking on 11 May 2009.
 Murray reached the quarter-finals of the French Open, but was defeated by Fernando González in four sets.

 Murray won a title for the first time on grass at Queen's and became the first British winner of the tournament since 1938.
-In the final Murray defeated American James Blake.
+In the final Murray beat James Blake.
 At Wimbledon, against Stanislas Wawrinka, Murray's fourth round match was the first match to be played entirely under Wimbledon's retractable roof.
-This also enabled it to be the then latest finishing match ever at Wimbledon, a record he would go on to eclipse three years later in a second round match against Marcos Baghdatis.
+This also enabled it to be the then latest finishing match ever at Wimbledon, a record he would go on to eclipse three years later.
 However Murray lost a tight semi-final to Andy Roddick.

-Murray returned to action in Montreal, defeating del Potro in three sets to take the title.
-After this victory, he overtook Nadal in the rankings and held the number two position until the start of the US Open.
+At Montreal, he beat del Potro in three sets to take the title and overtook Nadal in the rankings.
+He held the number two position until the start of the US Open.
 Murray followed the Masters win playing at the Cincinnati Masters, where he lost to Federer.
 At the US Open, Murray was hampered by a wrist injury and suffered a straight-sets loss to Čilić.
 Murray won both his singles matches, and lost at doubles in the Davis Cup against Poland, but then missed six weeks with a wrist injury.

 In November, Murray won at Valencia, but bowed out in round two of the Paris Masters.
 To end the season, Murray did not make it out of the round robin at the World Tour Finals in London.
-He ended the year ranked #4 for the second consecutive year.
+He ended the year ranked 4.